-We publish below a brief memorandum for a better understanding of the new advanced Wi-Fi parameters, introduced in Datalogic Android Devices and supported by the SDK 1.33 platform revisions
+We publish below a brief memorandum for a better understanding of the advanced Wi-Fi parameters, made available by the Datalogic Android Devices.

 Wi-Fi Advanced Settings